 Forms and Instructions for Registration and Reporting

 Charitable organizations, charitable trusts, and professional fundraisers generally must register and file periodic reports with the Minnesota Attorney General’s Office.
 For more information on these requirements, see Registration and Reporting - Charities and Charitable Trusts and Registration and Reporting - Professional Fundraisers.
-In addition, all nonprofits generally must provide prior notice of certain asset transfers, consolidations, mergers, and dissolutions.
+In addition, all nonprofits generally must provide prior notice of certain asset transfers, consolidations, mergers, conversions, and dissolutions.
 For more information on these requirements, see Information for Nonprofits.
 Below are links to the forms (including instructions) for use in complying with these registration, reporting, and notice requirements.

 Charitable Organization - Initial Registration

 Charitable Organization - Annual Report Form

 State of Minnesota Supplement to Unified Registrations - Initial Registration

 State of Minnesota Supplement to Unified Registrations - Annual Reporting